Diet and Nutrition

 • B6 is involved in neurotransmitter production, and magnesium helps regulate mood, sleep, and stress.

-• Together, they have been explored to reduce hyperactivity and improve focus or emotional regulation.
+• Together, they have been explored to reduce hyperactivity and improve focus and/or emotional regulation.

 • Dosage must always be guided by a professional to avoid toxicity or imbalances.